commercialhaskell/stack/doc/README.md

 # The Haskell Tool Stack

-Stack is a cross-platform program for developing [Haskell](https://www.haskell.org/) projects.
+Welcome to the [Haskell](https://www.haskell.org/) programming language and the Haskell Tool Stack (Stack)!
+Stack is a program for developing Haskell projects.
 It is aimed at Haskellers both new and experienced.
-It aims to support fully users on Linux, macOS and Windows.
+It is cross-platform and aims to support fully users on Linux, macOS and Windows.

 <img src="https://i.imgur.com/WW69oTj.gif" width="50%" align="right">